Please note that this course is now available online.

 This course is designed for graphic designers, typesetters and anyone else wishing to create fully accessible PDFs from InDesign.
-It covers not only the technical aspects of creating accessible PDFs from InDesign, but also a wide range of accessible content creation techniques, based on our almost two decades’ experience in the accessibility field.
+It covers not only the technical aspects of accessible document production, but also a wide range of accessible content creation techniques, including key Adobe Illustrator techniques.
+It also includes a short section on the one or two things that will typically need to be finished in Acrobat Professional.

 - Overview of relevant standards

-- How (and how not) to design accessible navigation: bookmarks, tables of contents, page numbering (and optionally, indexes — see below)
+- How (and how not) to design accessible navigation: bookmarks, tables of contents and page numbering

 - Creating accessible internal and external links